 It’s recommended that parents maintain close communication with schools and teachers to understand how their children are performing and developing.
 As teachers spend a lot of time with the children in a learning environment, they may be able to identify early signs of disorders and flag the issue to you.

-However, if you notice your child mispronounces words or takes longer to produce some sounds, you can also seek outside help by seeing a speech therapist.
+However, if your child mispronounces words or takes longer to produce some sounds, you can also seek outside help by seeing a speech therapist.
 You can contact a speech therapist at designated clinics, such as MindWorX.
 Early diagnosis often helps to monitor and treat the disorders effectively.

 Ways you can make speech therapy more effective

 The effectiveness of speech therapy depends mostly on the child4.
 This includes their age, frequency of therapy, the type of disorder and any underlying medical condition that could affect the recovery rate.

 You can also boost therapy efforts by practising at home.
 Some of the exercises include:

 - playing games that promote language development, e.g. flashcards

 - 10 Most Common Speech-Language Disorders.
 (2018, January 19).
 Retrieved from https://www.speechpathologygraduateprograms.org/2018/01/10-most-common-speech-language-disorders/